 6. Engaging in Risky Behavior

-Driving fast, jumping off of cliffs, and acting promiscuously can give an addict a high just like their favorite drug.
+Driving fast, jumping off of cliffs, and acting promiscuously can give addicted people a high just like their favorite drug.
 Drugs can also give addicts a feeling of invincibility or paranoia.
-I’m not saying that all extreme sports participants are addicts, but if you see a friend or loved one turn risky behavior into a habit, you could be looking at an addict.
+I’m not saying that all extreme sports participants are addicts, but if you see a friend or loved one turn risky behavior into a habit, you could be looking at a user.

 7. Neglecting Their Personal Appearance

 Does your loved one exhibit one or more of these seven habits?
-I understand that all addicts are different, but these signs are highly common.
+I understand that all addicted people are different, but these signs are highly common.
 Be aware of them as you interact with addicts in your life and you’ll be better equipped to help.